MKhasib/Mkhasib/README.md

 - 🌱 I am currently focusing on learning DSA and Flutter
 - 💁‍♂️ I am also working as a TA at Birzeit unversity
 - 😎 Further more, I am teaching over 50 people how to code this summer!
-- 📫 How to reach me: majd.khasib98@gmail.com
-- ⚡ Fun fact: Sometimes I LOVE to solve problems 24/7
+- ⚡ Fun fact: Sometimes I LOVE to code 24/7

 <br />